wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Showing test errors in diagnostics and on the quickfix list.
 - [x] Showing build errors and warnings on the quickfix list.
 - [x] Showing build progress bar based on the previous build time.
+- [x] Showing preview of failed snapshot tests (if you use [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing))
 - [x] Advanced log parser to detect all errors, warnings, and failing tests and to present them nicely formatted.
 - [x] Auto saving files before build or test actions.
 - [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and attach the debugger.